techidaily/site-games-able/source/_posts/dissecting-the-implications-of-xboxs-controller-policy-limitations.md

  Image Credit:[Xbox Support](https://support.xbox.com/en-US/help/errors/error-code-0x82d60002)

  As for identifying whether third-party devices are Designed for Xbox, you should look for the official Designed for Xbox logo when buying new devices.
-Alternatively, you can register your third-party devices via[the official Microsoft website](https://account.microsoft.com/devices?) to determine if your device is official.
+Alternatively, you can register your third-party devices via [the official Microsoft website](https://account.microsoft.com/devices?) to determine if your device is official.

- And you can still utilize[the best Xbox Wireless Controller tips and tricks](https://www.makeuseof.com/essential-xbox-controller-tips/) for use with most Designed for Xbox gamepads, maintaining functionality.
+ And you can still utilize [the best Xbox Wireless Controller tips and tricks](https://www.makeuseof.com/essential-xbox-controller-tips/) for use with most Designed for Xbox gamepads, maintaining functionality.

 ## Utilize Third-Party Devices on Xbox Without Compromising Your Console